-Through its modern facility located to the west of the city of Izmir, Sureko is involved in the management of industrial and hazardous waste and the production of alternative fuels that are used at the Izmir plant (further details in the box 'An integrated waste management solution' in section "E5-5 Resource outflows").
+Through its modern facility located to the west of the city of Izmir, Sureko is involved in the management of industrial and hazardous waste and the production of alternative fuels that are used at the Izmir plant.

 Company's plants use the latest biological technologies to produce alternative fuels and thermal energy, minimising landfill waste and contributing to the reduction of greenhouse gas emissions.